nickbnf/glogg/website/content/_index.md

  - Displays a context view of where in the log the lines of interest are
  - Is fast and reads the file directly from disk, without loading it into memory
  - Watches for file changes on disk and reloads it (kind of like tail)
- - Is open source, released under the GPL

 <--->

 _klogg_ improves and brings more

- - Builds initial file index significantly faster
- - Uses multiple CPU cores to do regular expression matching
- - Detects log file encoding using uchardet library (support utf8, utf16, cp1251 and more)
+ - Is optimized for modern CPUs with multiple cores and SIMD instructions
+ - Has portable version (no need to install)
+ - Understands a lot of text encodings and detects many of them automatically
  - Allows to perform search in a portion of huge log file
- - Keeps in-memory cache of search results per search pattern
- - Allows to paste some text from clipboard for further analysis
- - Has portable version for Windows (no need to install)
+ - Supports multiple sets of text highlight rules with more sophisticated match options
+ - Provides many small features to make life easier (tab renaming, favorite files list, archive extraction, scratchpad etc.)

 {{< /columns >}}